Discreet Packaging

 by AURORE

-Last Updated: Mar 09, 2021
+Last Updated: Sep 09, 2024

 Founder, Carly Pifer, started the site to create the content she wants to consume.
 Sex that is representative, emotional, messy, feminist, and real.
 In the process, she discovered that writing non-fiction erotica can be incredibly healing—allowing people to rewrite their encounters helps them identify their desires, work on communication, educate others, and give themselves a sense of closure or understanding.

 Below, read Carly’s tips for how-to write non-fiction erotica.
-If you’re into it and want more, join AURORE’s erotica writing workshop happening in September: Get Turned On.

 Erotica Writing Step 1: Get Turned On

 How can anyone write enticingly about sex if they’re not in the mood?
 We’ll be able to tell if you’re faking it.
 Get your juices flowing, so to speak.
 Play some mood-making music, get cozy, and start thinking about sexy times you’ve had, or want to have.
-AURORE writers report various mood-enhancing tricks, including: smoking a little weed, looking back at journals or diary entries about their romantic affairs, reading other erotica, or straight up masturbating.
+AURORE writers report various mood-enhancing tricks, including: smoking a little weed, looking back at journals or diary entries about their romantic affairs, reading other erotica, or straight-up masturbating.

 Erotica Writing Step 2: Revisit Your Sexy Past